GerHobbelt/owemdjee/README.md

 - **libpmemobj-cpp** [📁](./libpmemobj-cpp) [🌐](https://github.com/GerHobbelt/libpmemobj-cpp) -- a C++ binding for **libpmemobj** (a library which is a part of [PMDK collection](https://github.com/pmem/pmdk)).
 - **libpng** [📁](../../thirdparty/libpng) [🌐](https://github.com/GerHobbelt/libpng)
 - **libpopcnt** [📁](./libpopcnt) [🌐](https://github.com/GerHobbelt/libpopcnt) -- a header-only C/C++ library for counting the number of 1 bits (bit population count) in an array as quickly as possible using specialized CPU instructions.
+- **libprecog** [📁](./libprecog) [🌐](https://github.com/GerHobbelt/PRLib) -- PRLib - Pre-Recognition Library.
+The main aim of the library is to prepare images for OCR (text recogntion).
+Image processing can really help to improve recognition quality.
 - **libpsl** [📁](./libpsl) [🌐](https://github.com/GerHobbelt/libpsl) -- handles the *Public Suffix List* (a collection of Top Level Domains (TLDs) suffixes, e.g. `.com`, `.net`, *Country Top Level Domains* (ccTLDs) like `.de` and `.cn` and *[Brand Top Level Domains](https://icannwiki.org/Brand_TLD)* like `.apple` and `.google`.
 - **libq** [📁](./libq) [🌐](https://github.com/GerHobbelt/q) -- A platform-independent promise library for C++, implementing asynchronous continuations.
 - **libqrencode** [📁](./libqrencode) [🌐](https://github.com/GerHobbelt/libqrencode) -- generate QRcodes from anything (e.g. URLs). `libqrencode` is a fast and compact library for encoding data in a QR Code, a 2D symbology that can be scanned by handy terminals such as a smartphone.
 The capacity of QR Code is up to 7000 digits or 4000 characters and has high robustness. `libqrencode` supports QR Code model 2, described in JIS (Japanese Industrial Standards) X0510:2004 or ISO/IEC 18004.
 Most of features in the specification are implemented: Numeric, alphabet, Japanese kanji (Shift-JIS) or any 8 bit code, Optimized encoding of a string, Structured-append of symbols, Micro QR Code (experimental).